idrinth-thalui/core/xvasynth/idrinthFollowerDialogueByLydiaIdle.md

 - An honorable Altmer?
 I'm intrigued!
 - Could we spar later?
 - Do you like mead or rather elven wine?
-- You are focussing on defence, just like I do.
+- You are focusing on defense, just like I do.
 Why use a Greatsword?
 - Are you an actual priest of Trinimac or just a follower?